Little Falls, New Jersey: 2000 census

+Economy

+Mountain View Diners Company operated from 1939 to 1957, manufacturing a total of 400 prefabricated diners that were shipped nationwide.

+Parks and recreation

+Montclair State University Ice Arena, is an ice rink which is located on the grounds of Montclair State University and is host to its ice hockey club.
+The facility also hosts other hockey leagues and teams and other on-ice sports.

 Sports

-The New Jersey Jackals of the Frontier League play at Yogi Berra Stadium, located in Little Falls on the campus of Montclair State University.
+The New Jersey Jackals of the Frontier League played at Yogi Berra Stadium, located in Little Falls, on the campus of Montclair State University.
+For the 2023 season, the team relocated to Hinchliffe Stadium in Paterson.

 Government

 Local government

 Effective January 1, 2005, the form of government in Little Falls was changed (based on the results of a public referendum passed in November 2003) to the Mayor-Council form authorized by the Faulkner Act.
 The township is one of 71 (of the 564) municipalities statewide that use this form of government.
 The governing body is comprised of the Mayor and the five-member Township Council.
 Voters directly elect the mayor and the five township council members to four-year terms of office on a staggered basis, with either three seats or two seats (together with the mayoral seat) up for election in even-numbered years as part of the November general election.
 For most of its history, until 2003, Little Falls had been governed under the Township form of government by a township committee consisting of five committee members elected by the voters.
 Under this system, a chairman (mayor) and deputy-chair (deputy mayor) were selected annually by the Township Committee members.

-As of 2023, the mayor of Little Falls is Democrat James Belford Damiano, whose term of office ends December 31, 2024.
-Members of the Township Council are Council President Anthony Sgobba (D, 2024), Christine Hablitz (D, 2024), Michael Murphy (R, 2026), Jayna Patel (R, 2026), and Christopher Vancheri (D, 2026).
+As of 2023, the mayor of Little Falls is Democrat James Belford Damiano, whose term of office ends December 31, 2028.
+Members of the Township Council are Council President Anthony Sgobba (D, 2028), Christine Hablitz (D, 2028), Michael Murphy (R, 2026), Jayna Patel (R, 2026) and Christopher Vancheri (D, 2026).

 In January 2017, Democrat Chris Vancheri was appointed to fill the council seat expiring in December 2018 that was vacated by James Damiano when he took office as mayor.
 In April 2017, Republican Marc Benitez was appointed to fill a vacant seat expiring in December 2018 that had been held by Joseph Maceri until he resigned after moving out of the township.
-In the November 2018 general election, Vancheri was elected to serve the balance of the term of office and Democrat Tanya Seber defeated Benitez for the unexpired seat.
-When Seber and Vancheri were sworn into office, it marked the first time in township history that all of the township's elected officials were Democrats.
+In the November 2017 general election, Vancheri was elected to serve the balance of Damiano’s term of office and Democrat Tanya Seber defeated Benitez for Maceri’s unexpired seat.
+When Seber was sworn into office, it marked the first time in township history that all of the township's elected officials were Democrats.

-Post (who returned to using her maiden name of Conti as of January 2015) won election to a full four-year term as mayor in the 2012 general election, along with all three of her Republican running mates for Township Council; Louis Fontana, Pamela Porter, and Joseph Rento (who won the balance of an unexpired term of office).
+Darlene Post (who returned to using her maiden name of Conti as of January 2015) won election to a full four-year term as mayor in the 2012 general election, along with all three of her Republican running mates for Township Council; Louis Fontana, Pamela Porter, and Joseph Rento (who won the balance of an unexpired term of office).